tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

     - if the investors considers a rise in interest rates probable, he should not buy long-term low coupon bonds, no matter how strong the company. inversely, if an investor considers a drop in interest rates, he should buy long-term bonds that meet significant levels of safety.

 ## relation of value of the property to funded debt
+- the soundness of the bond rests on the ability of the issuing corporation to support its financial obligations, and much less on the potential value of its property for a lien.
+With that in mind, there is no purpose in devising a minimal pledged level of property value to support the bond.
+- **special types of obligations**
+  - **equipment obligations**:
+    - equipment trust certificates may be issued against specific items of use by the corporation, for instance, again, a car.
+Although these certificates promise safety at time of sale, the debtor may only receive 50% of what he expects.
+  - **collateral-trust bonds**
+    - these are bonds that are secured by common stock or other bonds, often of the same corporation.
+    - these bonds offer very little security if issued from the same corporation or subsidiary.
+  - **real estate bonds**
+    - the value of the property is often directly related to the success of the corporation.
+    - property values and earning power closely related.
+Graham forcefully cautions investor that this is not true for buildings that were erected for special purposes and manufacturing
+    - misleading character of appraisals
+    - abnormal rental used as basis of valuation
+    - debt based on excessive construction costs: over-valuation led to over-building which raised construction costs.
+When the market caught up, the loan against the expensive costs could not be supported.
+    - weakness of specialized buildings such as hospital or factory
+    - values based on initial rentals misleading: rentals obtained on a new building are higher that can be obtained for an old building.
+The duration of the bond issue needs to account for a declining premium for rent due to the age of the building
+    - suggested rules of procedure
+      - for single family dwellings, the lender should be sure the amount lent is not more than two thirds the value of the property as determined by the market assessment.
+      - the lender should fully understand the costs associated with constructing the property and not exceed the mortgage by 50%
+      - there should be conservatively structured income account that accounts for vacancies and a building that doesn't fetch the premium of a newly constructed property.
+This account should demonstrate quality coverage over the net income.

 ## relation of stock capitalization to funded debt